elsci-io/multinom-selection/README.md

 where
 * $a1$, $a2$ are probabilities of 1st and 2nd elements of the first set (say.. probability of blue and red ball) and $b_1$, $b_2$ are probabilities of the elements of the 2nd set (say.. probabilities of blue and red cubes)
 * $A$ and $B$ is the number of repeats of these elements (taking 2 balls and 3 cubes).

+## Algorithm and its complexity

+The implementation resembles (a little) the one described in [Fast Exact Computation of the k Most Abundant Isotope Peaks with Layer-Ordered Heaps](https://pubs.acs.org/doi/10.1021/acs.analchem.0c01670#).
+Most likely we're somewhat slower.

+The algorithm complexity is hard to calculate exactly, but the overall picture is linearithmic when $k$ is relatively small (which is our main use case).
+More precisely (and sorry for abusing $O$ here):

+$$
+O(k^2 \times a^2 \times s^2 \times (log(k \times s) + s))
+$$

+where each of the params are usually relatively small:
+* $k$ is number of words we select
+* $a$ is the number of alphabets
+* $s$ is the number of symbols in an alphabet (for simplicity sake let's say that each alphabet is of the same size)